-The Draft EA has been made available for a 30-day public review and comment starting on December 24, 2018.
-The Notice of Availability (NOA) was published on December 24, 2018 in the Maui News, a newspaper with general circulation in the County of Maui, which includes the Island of Lanai.
-A copy of the Draft EA will be available for public review online at http://airports.hawaii.gov/Iny/airport-info/runway321ext/dea and at the following locations during normal business hours through January 25, 2019:
+The Draft EA was made available for 30-day public review and comment starting on December 24, 2018.
+Agencies and organizations contacted during scoping or who provided comments on the scope of the EA were sent a copy of the Notice of Availability (NOA) of the Draft EA for review.
+The NOA was published on December 24, 2018 in the Maui News, a newspaper with general circulation in the County of Maui, which includes the Island of Lanai.
+The proof of publication of the NOA from the Maui News is provided in Appendix D. A copy of the Draft EA was available for public review online at http://airports.hawaii.gov/lny/airport-info/runway321ext/dea and at the following locations during normal business hours through January 25, 2019: